YOLOctopus/Teaching-HEIGVD-AMT-2018-Project/README/README.md

  User's profile page:
  ![](img/user-profile.png)
  The user can reset his/her password by clicking the `Reset password` button.
-In this case, the user is redirected to the Reset Password where he is asked to enter the new password.
+In this case, the user is redirected to the Reset Password page, where he is asked to enter the new password.
 * __Administration console__
 Besides the profile and application pages, the administrator is able to view the list of registered users and all of their applications.
 ![](img/admin-users.png)